 Accommodation Rates: Bed & Breakfast from N$690 pps

-With this knowledge and the great feeling and value all this had brought to my life, I started by ‘talking to the individual trees’….I asked permission to build a symbiotic house in which the tree would play a special part ….. “to embrace people into nature so that we could learn to live in harmony”.
+With our vision clear and hearts filled with the great feeling and value that all this brought to our lives, we began by ‘talking’ to the individual trees.
+We asked their permission to build a symbiotic house within their gracious space – a dwelling in which the tree would play a very significant role.
+We wanted the trees to embrace people so that we could better learn to live in harmony with nature.

-A guest put it very well recently when she said, “it has everything you need for comfortable living …. open shower, loo en-suite … and your feet are in nature”!
+The simple décor, the roll down reed walls and the evaporative air-condition system (which uses a garden spray system on the roof) are all conducive to relaxing harmoniously in nature.
+A recent visitor to Ngepi put it very well when she said, “It has every- thing you need for comfortable living ….
+An open shower, a loo en-suite … and your feet are in nature.”

-We used local thatch and reeds, but imported all the poles and planking from RSA as it is commercially grown and thereby ‘saved’ our indigenous trees from a beating.
-All the workers are local chaps who excelled at the job with huge enthusiasm and love it all as much as we do.
-One of them demonstrating this with tears streaming down his face when one accidentally burnt down!!
+We used local thatch and reeds, but imported all the poles and planking from South Africa, where the timber is commercially grown, thus sparing our indigenous trees.
+All workers who helped with the building of the tree houses are locals.
+They excelled at the job and approached the project with as much enthusiasm and love for it as we did.

-We have used the African tin basin and pitcher to represent the African, the ‘new’ hot/cold mixer faucet and lighting to represent modern man, this mixed with this wonderful unspoiled nature …. melds the 3 realities together to form a whole…… symbiotically.
-Actually Ngepi’s buildings are just a facility for the view….
+We used the tin basin and pitcher to represent the older cultures of Africa and the newer faucets and lighting to represent the more modern western world.
+Their integration with this wonderful unspoiled nature forges the three realities together, to form our life …… symbiotically.